isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_dev_June.rst

 The stats tool, grep tool, and cut tool all take a single file, while the cat tool (as you might expect) takes an array of files.
-Additionally, in this case, the output of the grep was different than when running the workflow in CWL, so the cut tool command changed to account for that.
+Additionally, in this case, the output of grep was different compared to running the workflow in CWL, so the cut tool command changed to account for that.

 The next 'task' for *us* is to take these task-definitions and connect them together into a workflow.
-In this example, I've got a tab separated file that has two columns.
-The first column has google bucket paths to bam files, and the second column labels the file (see below).
+In this example, I've got a tab separated file with two columns.
+The first column has google bucket paths to bam files, and the second column is a
+file label (see below).
 That said, the input parameter to the workflow, is just telling the workflow where the list of bam files is.

 ::

 	workflow gcStats {

 	    File inputSamplesFile

 	    Array[Array[String]] inputSamples = read_tsv(inputSamplesFile)

 	    scatter (sample in inputSamples) {